steve-rock-wheelhouser/image-inpainter/RPM_BUILD_README.md

 ```

 If configured, the script will:
-1. Export your public key to a temporary file `RPM-GPG-KEY-image-resizer`.
+1. Export your public key to a temporary file `RPM-GPG-KEY-image-inpainter`.
 2. Import it into the local RPM database (requires `sudo`).
 3. Sign both the Binary and Source RPMs using `rpm --addsign`.
 4. Verify the signature immediately after signing.